PINES MODERN 2021 HOUSE TOURS

 Homeowners: Bert Duarte and Nick Albanese.

 TRANSPORTATION AND ARRIVAL

 Among the many unique facets of Fire Island Pines is its unmatched mid-century modern architecture, a legacy of its status as a “safe space” and a premier resort for tastemakers in the 1960’s and 70’s.
 AIDS led to a “dark age” in which so much history and culture was lost.
 Pines Modern is a non-profit endeavor dedicated to the rediscovery of all that the Pines has created, particularly its mid-century architectural and cultural heritage.
-These are assets that, properly nourished, will ensure that the Pines remains a meaningful and relevant destination for generations to come.
+These are assets that, properly nourished, will help ensure that the Pines remains a meaningful and relevant destination.
 We cannot bring back a lost generation, but we can preserve their most salient artifacts and the environment in which they flourished.
-This guided tour of mid-century homes is a call to action that aims to unlock our history, rethink our priorities, and honor the homeowners who have maintained the integrity of their vintage properties.
+This guided tour of mid-century homes aims to unpack our history, rethink our priorities, and honor the homeowners who have maintained the integrity of their vintage properties.

 Occupancy is extremely high this season, but check AirBnB for overnight accommodations.